arghyadeep10/Library-Management-System/README.md

 need to write your code from scratch.
-So I felt, as a beginner to programming, creating a project in C would really help with the Fundamentals of C and programming itself and also give me the opportunity to showcase my new found knowledge of this programming language that I obtained from the CS50 course itself.
+So I felt, as a beginner to programming, creating a project in C would really help with the Fundamentals of C and programming itself and also give me the opportunity to showcase my new found knowledge of this programming language.

 <h2>Overview of the project:</h2>